Grim Sleeper: 2000s investigation

 In May 2007, the slaying of Janecia Peters, 25, was linked through DNA analysis to at least 11 unsolved murders in Los Angeles, the first of which occurred in 1985.
 That same year, in secrecy, the LAPD formed the "800 Task Force," composed of six detectives and overseen by the Robbery-Homicide Unit.
-After a four-month investigation, LA Weekly investigative reporter Christine Pelisek broke the news of the task force's existence, the link between Peters' killing and the earlier murders, and the silence of Mayor Antonio Villaraigosa and Police Chief William J. Bratton regarding the killer's existence.
+After a four-month investigation, LA Weekly investigative reporter Christine Pelisek broke the news of the task force's existence, the link between Peters' killing and the earlier murders, and the silence of Mayor Antonio Villaraigosa and Police Chief William Joseph Bratton regarding the killer's existence.
 Villaraigosa and Bratton neither issued a press release nor warned the community.
 In some cases, LA Weekly was the first to inform the families that their daughters had long been confirmed as victims of a serial killer.

-In early September 2008, Los Angeles officials announced that they were offering a $500,000 reward to help catch the killer.
+In early-September 2008, Los Angeles officials announced that they were offering a $500,000 reward to help catch the killer.
 On November 1, the case was featured on the Fox program America's Most Wanted.
 On February 25, 2009, Bratton addressed the press for the first time regarding the case, at which time the police formally gave the killer the "Grim Sleeper" nickname chosen by LA Weekly.
 Bratton also released a 9-1-1 call from the 1980s in which a man reported seeing a body being dumped by Franklin, giving a detailed description and license plate number of a van connected with the now-closed Cosmopolitan Church.
 In March 2009, Pelisek conducted an extensive interview with Enietra Washington, the sole survivor of Franklin's attacks.
 Washington described him as "a black man in his early 30s [ . . . ] He looked neat.
 Tidy.
 Kind of geeky.
 He wore a black polo shirt tucked into khaki trousers."
 She also described the interior and exterior of his vehicle.